 Revenues for the Non-Reclaimable Wastewater (NRW) program consist of cost recovery and user fees in the form of pass-through charges, capital surcharges, and operating fees.
-This pass-through rate structure, first implemented in FY 2004/05, allows the Agency to fully recover capacity, volumetric, and strength fees billed by the Los Angeles County Sanitation Districts (LACSD) for the North system and the Santa Ana Watershed Project Authority (SAWRA) for the South system (Inland Empire Brine Line, or IEBL).
-Different rates apply to the NRWS and IEBL systems.
-The Pass-through rates for both systems are listed on Table 4-5.
+This pass-through rate structure, first implemented in FY 2004/05, allows the Agency to fully recover capacity, volumetric, and strength fees for the brine lines billed by the Los Angeles County Sanitation Districts (LACSD) for the North system (Non-Reclaimable Wastewater System or NRWS and the Etiwanda Wastewater Line or EWL) and the Santa Ana Watershed Project Authority (SAWPA) for the South system (Inland Empire Brine Line, or IEBL).
+Different rates apply to the north and south systems.
+The Pass-through rates for the north and south systems are listed on Table 4-5.